List of Marvel Comics characters: L: Lylla

-Lylla is an anthropomorphic otter.
-Lylla is the C.E.O. of the biggest toy making company in the universe, Mayhem Mekaniks on the planet Halfworld.
-She is also the friend and lover of Rocket Raccoon.
-She inherited the company after her parents were murdered by Judson Jakes who wanted control of the company.
-The only way for Lylla to gain full control was through marriage.
-Lylla soon came under threat not just through Jakes, but also through Lord Dyvyne as they both wanted to control her toy company.
-Luckily, Rocket Raccoon came to her aid and with the help of their friends, WalRus and Uncle Pyko, defeated both parties.
-Lylla traveled with Rocket afterwards to start a new life together.
-These events were later revealed to be false.
-Lylla, along with the rest of the halfworlders, were actually service animals who cared for mental patients on their planet.
-She was also apparently married to Blackjack O'Hare.
-She has not been seen since, and her marriage to Blackjack seemed retconned as he reappeared as a deadly mercenary and enemy to Rocket.
+Lylla inherits the toymaking company Mayhem Mekaniks after her parents are murdered by rival Judson Jakes, who wants to take over the company.
+The only way for Lylla to gain full control is through marriage.
+Lylla soon comes under threat from not just Jakes, but also Lord Dyvyne, with both wanting to control her toy company.
+Luckily, Rocket Raccoon comes to her aid.
+With the help of their friends, Wal Rus and Pyko, they defeat both parties.
+Lylla travels with Rocket afterward to start a new life together.
+These events are later revealed to be false.
+Lylla, along with the rest of the Halfworlders, are service animals who care for mental patients on their planet.
+After returning to Halfworld, Lylla marries Blackjack O'Hare.